-TOOL 5

-CARE Response

-TOOLKIT PAGE 12
+TOOL 5 CARE Response TOOLKIT PAGE 12

-WORKSHEET 2

-CARE Response - Disclosures of Violence

-TOOLKIT PAGE 25
+WORKSHEET 2 CARE Response - Disclosures of Violence TOOLKIT PAGE 25

-- Even though they are very common, messages that excuse or justify genderbased violence are not based on facts.
+- There are many messages about gender-based violence that excuse or justify it.
+These messages contribute to higher rates of violence. - Even though they are very common, messages that excuse or justify genderbased violence are not based on facts.
 They are myths. - Challenging these myths and messages can help prevent gender-based violence. - Ambassadors can support their peers who have experienced violence by creating a safe space for them to talk about their experiences, actively listening, reassuring them, validating their feelings and empowering and supporting them to connect with support. - Violence is about power and control, and people who have experienced violence can often feel disempowered.
 Empowering them can help them to regain control. - Ambassadors are not counsellors; they should not provide counselling to their peers.
 Without professional training, providing counselling can cause more harm than good.
 The role of an Ambassador is to provide a safe space for peers to talk about their experiences, express their feelings and needs, and explore what they would like to do next.